19 Interesting VPN Statistics You Need to Know in 2023

 • 70% of business VPN users use it simply due to company policy

-• Indonesia Rank 1 (61%) in VPN usage rate worldwide
+• Indonesia ranks first (61%) in VPN usage rate worldwide

 • VPN usage in Italy grew by about 175% due to the pandemic

-• The country that uses VPNs the least is Australia, with about 4% of its internet users
+• The country that uses VPNs the least is Australia, with only about 4% of its internet users using them.

 The VPN and its User Base